divio/divio-cloud-docs/how-to/index.rst

     :maxdepth: 1

     Interact with your project’s database <interact-database>
-    Interact with your project’s media storage <interact-storage>
+    Interact with your project’s cloud media storage <interact-storage>

 Working with addons